EleonoraJimenez/EleonoraJimenez.github.io/README.md

 ## Welcome to my GitHub Repository

-Here you can check some of my work and projects
+Showcasing some of my personal projects